sammlapp/training_gui/plan.md

            ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 AttributeError: 'Series' object has no attribute 'columns'

+Windows shortcuts: ctrl+shift+K doesn't work for next unannotated clip, and ctrl+s doesn't work for save (applies the No label instead, which should be the S shortcut but not ctrl/cmd + S)

 ## next steps:

 Let's prepare to fix up server mode.
 First, remove outdated markdown documents, review and update